culvertsoft/mnet/README.md

 WARNING: This project is in its infant stage and is not yet intended to be used, not even for testing/evaluation!
 Release is scheduled to be some time after our sister project [mgen](https://github.com/culvertsoft/mgen).

-MNet will be a data format- and programming language agnostic software network infrastructure provider based on websockets.
+MNet will be a data format-, transport layer- and programming language agnostic software network infrastructure provider.
+A default transport layer implemenation will be written using websockets.
 Websockets are selected for their simple message-based API as well as having a well defined standard that may be leveraged from virtually any programming language and platform.

 MNet will allow you to connect your client applications to a persistent network of nodes and other clients (=service providers).
 When connected you may register services and query available services on the network, as well as send custom messages (byte arrays) to all of or a subset currently connected clients.